 Kalahari salt fine comes from the Kalahari, which is a desert in South Africa.
 It is enormous, with a million square kilometers, and goes through Namibia and Botswana.
 The salt pans for the production of the Kalahari salt lie in the middle of the dry savanna, and you can see them shimmering white from a distance.
 They have a size of about 250,000 football fields.

 Here are daily temperatures of around 28 ° C, and there is rarely rain.

 How is the Kalahari salt produced?

-The production looks as follows, the groundwater which is saline, is pumped every morning in the salt pans.
+The production looks as follows.
+Every morning the saline groundwater is pumped in the salt pans.
 During the day, the water evaporates under the South African sun and leaves behind the Kalahari salt.
-Once a month, the salt is harvested and taken to a nearby factory, where it is heated again to remove the residual moisture and kill any bacteria.
+Once a month, the salt is harvested and taken to a nearby factory.
+Here it is heated again to remove the residual moisture and kill any bacteria.

 How does gourmet salt taste?

-Kalahari Silver Chrystel Gourmet Salt comes from this underground depot of the South African Kalahari Desert as described above.
+Kalahari salt is delicate and pure in taste.
+It counts to the gourmet salts of the world.
+The Kalahari Silver Chrystel Gourmet Salt comes from this underground depot of the South African Kalahari Desert, as described above.